Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates

 \section{Conclusion}

-\IL{To the best of our knowledge, this article is the first to study the orienteering problem with stochastic and dynamic release dates.
-For this challenging sequential decision making problem, we propose two reinforcement learning approaches.
-Both of them rely on MDP with discrete sets of scenarios simulating future realizations of release dates in each decision epoch.
-They employ the approximation of the value of the future states in two different ways: the PFA approach handles each scenario independently and uses a consensus function to decide on action in each decision epoch.
-The VFA approach considers all scenarios simultaneously and uses a two-stage stochastic model instead.
-PFA and VFA are compared with two myopic alternatives, that we consider as proxies of practical policies.
-Our empirical study confirms benefits of incorporating approximation of future information into exact solution methods to improve sequential decision making.
-Both PFA and VFA significanlty outperform myopic policies, not only in terms of best obtained gaps with respect to the perfect-information upper bounds, but also in terms of frequency with which the best-quality solutions are obtained.
-The difference in solution quality between PFA and VFA is marginal and in favor of PFA.
-However, as VFA is much faster, we believe it is a good compromise between solution quality and computational burden. }
+To the best of our knowledge, this article is the first to study the orienteering problem with stochastic and dynamic release dates.
+For this challenging sequential decision-making problem, we propose two RL approaches.
+Both rely on MDP with: discrete sets of scenarios simulating future realizations of release dates in each decision epoch, approximation of future routes, and exact solutions based on ILP models.
+However, they employ the approximation of future routes in two different ways: VFA-CF handles each scenario independently and uses a consensus function to decide on the action in each decision epoch.
+VFA-2S considers all scenarios simultaneously and uses a two-stage stochastic ILP model instead.
+They are compared with two myopic alternatives (no future information used) that we consider as proxies of practical policies, and {an alternative ILP-based approach} considering PE of future information.
+Our empirical study confirms the benefits of incorporating approximation of future routes and future information into exact solution methods to improve sequential decision making.
+Both VFA-CF and VFA-2S significantly outperform myopic approaches, not only in terms of best-obtained gaps with respect to the perfect-information upper bounds but also in terms of the frequency with which the best-quality policies are obtained.
+Compared to the one that exploits PE of future information, {VFA-CF} and VFA{-2S} are less sensitive to the changes in the dynamics of release dates and provide more stable results along with much lower running time.
+The difference in policy quality between VFA-CF and VFA-2S is marginal.
+However, as VFA-2S is faster, we believe it is a good compromise between policy quality and computational burden.

-This paper shows that exact methods provide benefits in solving complex sequential stochastic and dynamic optimization problems, specifically routing problems, which are known to be extremely difficult even in their deterministic counterpart.
-This opens up opportunities for applying the same methodology to other more complicated problem settings, involving, for example, vehicle capacity, time windows or multiple vehicles.